payvarfara/Test/README.md

 # Test
-This is my email address, please conatct me for further information: payvarfara@gmail.com
+This is my email address, please contact me for further information: payvarfara@gmail.com